yucelzeynep/Task-estimation-from-activity-logs/README.md

 ###### Proposed Bayesian estimation method
 The main_proposed.py routine implements the Bayesian scheme.
 Several variations of it, for instance non-/hierarchical, as well as assuming different relevance characteristics or in/dependence relations between descriptors, can be realized by setting the relating hyper-parameters in params.py file.

-Moreover, this routine does not only the Bayesian approach but also the benchmark method and provides comparison.
+Moreover, this routine does not only the Bayesian approach but also the benchmark method and provides detailed comparison.

 ###### Estimation with standard classifiers